Elari39/StdGee/README.md

 func(http.Handler) http.Handler
 ```

-That makes middleware easier to reuse across projects that already speak `net/http`.
+That makes middleware easier to reuse across other `net/http` projects.

-## Optional Go 1.25 Addition: `CrossOriginProtection`
+## Optional Go 1.25 Addition

-Because this repo targets `go 1.25.0`, you can also plug in the new standard-library cross-origin protection:
+Because this repo targets `go 1.25.0`, it can also demonstrate the standard-library cross-origin protection added in Go 1.25:

 ```go
 cop := http.NewCrossOriginProtection()